 In its current form, the District Plan enables aviation activities to be established at Ashburton Airport.
 The District Plan does not control the noise of flying aircraft, as this is outside the scope of the Resource Management Act.
 In its current form, the District Plan might also enable activities at the Airport that could, in time, lead to 'reverse sensitivity' impacts on other airport operations.
-Reverse sensitivity is the legal vulnerabilty of an established land use (such as an airport) to complaints from a newly established sensitive use (such as new residential development).
+Reverse sensitivity is the legal vulnerability of an established land use (such as an airport) to complaints from a newly established sensitive use (such as new residential development).
 There is a need to consider performance standards to guide the nature and scope of activity that can be established in the future.
 These should have regard to the cumulative effects of intensifying residential and airport activities; the benefits of allowing aviation activities to establish on the district's only designated aviation facility; and the opportunities for residential development in other locations.

 These performance standards could be developed through a District Plan Change process.
-This would require evidence-based and robust proposals that could be challenged in a public process and ruled on by an independent decision-maker.
-Performance standards for specific lessees can be written into new leases.
+This would require evidence-based and robust proposals that can be challenged in a public process and ruled on by an independent decisionmaker.